aboSamoor/polyglot/docs/CLI.rst

 Notice that most of the operations are language specific.
 For example, tokenization rules and part of speech taggers differ between languages.
-Therefore, it is important that the lanaguage of the input is detected or given.
+Therefore, it is important that the language of the input is detected or given.
 The ``--lang`` option allows you to tell polyglot which language the input is written in.